Fascinating fungi at Brockhampton

 Brockhampton has many types of unusual fungi growing over the ancient trees and grounds.
 Why not come on a walk here and see what alien-like fungi you can spot whilst out and about?

 The bizarre sight of fungi, whether it’s a clump of small mushrooms, a large colourful toadstool or a mass hanging from an ancient tree, we are all captivated by these strange growths.

 A rule we live by here at Brockhampton is ‘photograph but don’t pick’ as all of our fungi plays a vital role in natural maintenance on the estate, plus many other visitors would not want to miss out on such a fascinating sight.

 A survey conducted by Marches Fungi recorded twenty two different varieties of fungi at Brockhampton and stated there could indeed be more as they did not survey the whole 1,700 acres.
-They recorded tree fungus such as Hen of the Woods, Giant Polypore and Hairy Curtain Crust as well as soil varieties; Spangle Waxcap, Parasol and Oilslick Brittlegill to name a few.
+They recorded tree fungus such as Hen of the Woods, Giant Polypore, Hairy Curtain Crust and a rare silky sheath as well as soil varieties; Spangle Waxcap, Parasol and Oilslick Brittlegill to name a few.

-Whilst you visit this autumn, whether it’s for a walk or to simply to wander around the manor and grounds; don’t forget to look up at the trees and down on the damp floor, you may be surprised at what you spot!
+When you next visit don’t forget to look up at the trees and down in the damp grass, you may be surprised at what you can spot!